Back to Blog

 Mailchimp includes GDPR-specific features: GDPR-enabled signup forms that track consent for different marketing types, a data processing addendum, and tools for handling data deletion requests.
 The GDPR fields in signup forms let you track consent separately for email, direct mail, and customized online advertising.

 Mailchimp's GDPR tools are well-documented and widely used.
 The consent tracking integrates with the broader Mailchimp ecosystem (landing pages, forms, integrations), making it practical to maintain GDPR compliance across multiple touchpoints.
+When you enable GDPR fields on a signup form, each subscriber's consent is recorded at the field level, meaning you know exactly what each person agreed to.

 5. ActiveCampaign